 Recycled Abrasive:

-New abrasive should be used to start abrasive blasting for each Site location.
+New abrasive should be used to start abrasive blasting.

 Recycling of new abrasive media initially used on Site is acceptable for use during abrasive blast cleaning operations when used with abrasive recycling equipment to extract all dust and foreign materials.